Skip to main content

 Config variables are variables that are used to store a wide range of information, including API keys, URLs, database connection strings, and other configuration settings that are used throughout the bot flow.
 By storing these values, bot builders can use them across multiple flows without modifying any code.

 For example, let's say that a bot needs to connect to a specific external API.
-Rather than hardcoding the API key directly into the bot's code, bot builders can create a config Variable called api_key and store the value there.
-If the API key ever needs to be updated, the bot builder can simply modify the value of the api_key, without needing to make any changes to the bot's code.
+Rather than hardcoding the API key directly into the bot's code, you can create a config variable (say api_key) and store the value there.
+If the API key needs to be updated, the bot builder can simply change the value of the api_key without modifying the bot's code.

-1. Go to Studio > go to the specific flow and click the variable icon.
+1. Go to Automation > Build > select the specific flow > click the Variable icon.

-2. Go to Config variable > + Add variable.
+2. Go to Config variables > + Add variable.

 • Variable name: Enter a name for the variable.